HANGAR DEVELOPMENT GUIDE

 APRON ACCESS CONSTRUCTION

-The builder will construct the apron area between the hangar door and extending out to the taxiway or lane.
+The builder will construct the apron area between the hangar door and extending out to the taxiway or lane at its sole expense.

 ELECTRICAL AND TELEPHONE SERVICE

 New construction may require installation of electrical or telephone service lines.
 You will be responsible for the entire cost of the installation of these services.
 All new electrical and telephone lines will be placed underground.

 Hangar sites are defined as being the outside footprint of the hangar.
 The minimum is 3,600 square feet which is a site for a 60’ x 60’ hangar.

 Land lease rates will be multiplied by the square foot per year, for the initial twenty-year lease period.
 Rates start at .14 cents per square foot.

 The FAA must conduct an airspace study for any new development proposed at the airport.
 This prevents any encroachment from buildings into FAR Part 77 imaginary surfaces which may impact future airport operations.
 To start this process, the applicant must file a Form 7460-1, Notice of Proposed Construction or Alteration, with the FAA.
 The Airport Manager can assist with the completion and submission of this form.
 It will take the FAA at least 60 days to conduct the study, so the applicant is urged to submit the Form 7460-1 early in the process so construction is not held up.
 Construction cannot begin without an approved airspace study, which must be submitted to the Airport Manager.